WET BASEMENT AND CRAWL SPACE

 seepage; capillary moisture from uncovered crawl space ground;

 water or sanitary pipe leakage; poor crawl space

 ventilation; or combination of problems.
 Check the inside

 corners for cracks and separation of blocks at the joints

 - Dont accept a realtors or

 builders suggestion that water seepage into

-eliminated or look for another house!
+eliminated or an estimated allowance be made for fixing the problem, or look for another house!

 Tips for homeowners who